John Wilkes Booth: Assassination of Lincoln

-On April 11, 1865, Booth was in the crowd outside the White House when Lincoln gave an impromptu speech from his window.
+On April 11, 1865, Booth was in the crowd outside the White House when Lincoln gave an impromptu speech from a White House window.
 During the speech, Lincoln stated that he was in favor of granting suffrage to former slaves; infuriated, Booth vowed to kill him and allegedly declared that it would be the last speech that Lincoln would ever make.

 On April 12, 1865, Booth heard the news that Robert E. Lee had surrendered at Appomattox Court House.
 He told Louis J. Weichmann, a friend of John Surratt and a boarder at Mary Surratt's house, that he was done with the stage and that the only play he wanted to present henceforth was Venice Preserv'd.
 Weichmann did not understand the reference; Venice Preserv'd is about an assassination plot.
 Booth's scheme to kidnap Lincoln was no longer feasible with the Union Army's capture of Richmond and Lee's surrender, and he changed his goal to assassination.

 On the morning of Good Friday, April 14, 1865, Booth went to Ford's Theatre to get his mail.
 While there, he was told by John Ford's brother that the president and his wife Mary Todd Lincoln would be attending the play Our American Cousin at Ford's Theatre that evening, accompanied by General Ulysses S. Grant and his wife.

-He immediately set about making plans for the assassination, which included making arrangements with livery stable owner James W. Pumphrey for a getaway horse and an escape route.
+Booth immediately set about making plans for the assassination, which included making arrangements with livery stable owner James W. Pumphrey for a getaway horse and an escape route.
 Later that night, at 8:45 pm, Booth informed Powell, Herold, and Atzerodt of his intention to kill Lincoln.
-He assigned Powell to assassinate Secretary of State William H. Seward and Atzerodt to do so to Vice President Andrew Johnson.
+He assigned Powell to assassinate Secretary of State William H. Seward and Atzerodt to do the same to Vice President Andrew Johnson.
 Herold would assist in their escape into Virginia.